The New York Optimist Weekly Online Magazine & PR

 product wafers, which was extremely important for product yield.

-which helped me decide to make art my primary career.
+In 1999 I was laid off, which helped me decide to make art my primary career.
 I consulted for the

 semiconductor industry for a few years after that.
 I taught introductory physics as an